-One of the best ways to prevent corruption is having an organisational culture that understands and values the importance of reporting corrupt conduct.
-People who report suspected wrongdoing must feel that they'll be supported to do the right thing.
+One of the best

+ways to prevent

+corruption is having an

+organisational culture that

+understands and values

+the importance of

+reporting corrupt conduct.

+People who report

+suspected wrongdoing

+must feel that they'll be

+supported to do the

+right thing.

-Current and emerging corruption risks: opportunities to detect, intervene and prevent corruption
+Current and emerging corruption risks: opportunities to detect opportunities to detect, intervene and prevent corruption